When to Perform CPR: 7 Key Situations You Should Know

 Why are the first few minutes the most important for giving CPR?

-Effective CPR during these critical minutes can buy time and increase the chances of a successful resuscitation once professional medical help arrives.
-Early intervention significantly improves the likelihood of survival and reduces the risk of long-term complications resulting from oxygen deprivation to the brain and other vital tissues.
+Effective CPR during these critical minutes buys time and increase the chances of a successful resuscitation once professional medical help arrives.
+Early intervention improves the likelihood of survival and reduces the risk of long-term complications resulting from oxygen deprivation to the brain and other vital tissues.
 Therefore, swift action in administering CPR is paramount in saving a person's life during a heart attack.

 • When there’s a fire, the traffic gets dangerous, or a storm.